 Beletsky further states that even if China were to make a sincere effort at stopping the drug from being mailed to the U.S., other countries would simply move in and take China’s place as suppliers of fentanyl.
 In addition, it can be easily synthesized using cheap ingredients like piperidine, a compound used to make many pharmaceuticals.
 Compounds like these can be found for sale on the dark web or bought from unscrupulous chemists skilled at producing these ingredients.

-If you need more information about fentanyl addiction or know someone who is addicted to opioids, call the Florida House Experience today to speak to a staff member.
+If you need more information about fentanyl addiction or know someone who is addicted to opioids, call FHE Health today to speak to a staff member.